Kitasan Black: 2017: five-year-old season

 In autumn 2017 Kitasan Black was sent directly to the Tenno Sho on 29 October without a prep race.
 Before the race it was made clear that the horse would retire at the end of the season and would have only two further races: the Japan Cup and the Arima Kinen.
 His bid to take the prize for a record third time was opposed by seventeen rivals including Satono Crown, Real Steel, Makahiki and the three-year-old filly Soul Stirring (Yushun Himba).
+On top of this, the race was held in a particularly terrible condition, as a typhoon was close to Tokyo Racecourse at the time.
 Starting the 2/1 favourite he made an unusually slow start but recovered and moved up to join the leaders approaching the final turn.
 He took the lead early in the straight and held off a sustained challenge from Satono Crown to win by a neck.
 Take said "He was a bit too eager today and missed his break...
 He responded beautifully in the stretch and before we knew it, we were at the front.
 He weakened a little during the long drive but held on well".
 On 26 November the horse started favourite as he attempted to repeat his 2016 success in the Japan Cup.
 He took the lead soon after the start and maintained his advantage into the straight but was overtaken in the closing stages and finished third behind Cheval Grand and the three-year-old Rey de Oro.

-On his farewell appearance at Nakayama on 24 December Kitasan Black made his third attempt to win the Arima Kinen and started favourite in a sixteen-runner field, with the best fancied of his opponents were Satono Crown, Cheval Grand and the improving three-year-old Suave Richard.
+On his farewell appearance at Nakayama on 24 December Kitasan Black made his third attempt to win the Arima Kinen and started favourite in a sixteen-runner field, with the best fancied of his opponents being Satono Crown, Cheval Grand and the improving three-year-old Suave Richard.
 After taking the lead from the start he broke clear of his rivals in the straight and recorded a "comfortable" length and a half victory from the mare Queens Ring, with Cheval Grand and Suave Richard close behind in third and fourth.
-The first prize money took his lifetime earnings to 1,876,843,000 yen, breaking the Japanese record held since 2001 by T M Opera O. Take commented "I’m so happy.
+The first prize money took his lifetime earnings to 1,876,843,000 yen, breaking the Japanese record held since 2001 by T. M. Opera O. Take commented "I’m so happy.
 I wanted to meet the fan's expectations, so I wanted to win no matter what.
 It was an honor to meet such a fine horse, and I had a great time as a jockey" while Shimizu said "All the races are good memories whether he won or lost".